kc127/just-dump/README.md

 ## Just Dump
 ![first_page](./assets/thirdpage.png)
 ### About
 *Just Dump* is a web app that allows users to easily find public restrooms near them.
-My main motivation for developing this app was to make sure everybody, including members of transgender community, have equal access to public restrooms.
+My main motivation for developing this app was to make sure everybody has equal access to public restrooms.
 ![second_page](./assets/fourthpage.png)

 ### Tech Stack